codefresh-io/docs.codefresh.io/_docs/installation/installation-options.md

 ### GitOps Runtime
 The GitOps Runtime is installed on a Kubernetes cluster, and houses the enterprise distribution of the Codefresh Application Proxy and the Argo Project.
 Depending on the type of GitOps installation, the GitOps Runtime is installed either in the Codefresh platform (Hosted GitOps), or in the customer environment (Hybrid GitOps).
-Read more about it in [GitOps Runtime architecture]({{site.baseurl}}/docs/installation/runtime-architecture/#gitops-runtime-architecture).
+Read more about it in [GitOps Runtimes]({{site.baseurl}}/docs/installation/runtime-architecture/gitops/).

 ### Codefresh Runner
 The Codefresh Runner, also known as the Agent, enables running Codefresh pipeline builds in the customer's environment.
 It provides a way to run pipeline builds, tests, and deployments within your private network or on-premises environment by making API calls to the Codefresh platform.

-Read more about it in [Codefresh Runner architecture]({{site.baseurl}}/docs/installation/runtime-architecture/#codefresh-runner-architecture), and  on how it works in [Runner behind firewalls]({{site.baseurl}}/docs/installation/behind-the-firewall/).
+Read more about it in [Codefresh Runner]({{site.baseurl}}/docs/installation/runtime-architecture/runner/).

 ### Codefresh Clients